danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 # ``SystemNotification``

-SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification.
+SystemNotification is a SwiftUI library that lets you mimic the native iOS system notification.